Gustav Lachmann: Early life

+Career

 In 1926, Lachmann resigned from Albatros to join the Ishikawajima Aircraft Works in Tokyo as a technical adviser.
 He left Ishikawajima in 1929 to take a job with Handley Page in the United Kingdom as engineer in charge of slot development.
 In 1932, he was appointed chief designer, designing the H.P 54 Harrow and Hampden aircraft.
 In 1936, he was appointed to set up a special research department to work on a tailless aircraft design, the Handley Page H.P.75.